Neil S. Sullivan

-Neil S. Sullivan (born January 18, 1942) is a professor of physics at the University of Florida.
+Neil Samuel Charles Sullivan (born January 18, 1942) is a distinguished professor of physics at the University of Florida.
+He is one of the founders of the Micro Kelvin Laboratory of the University of Florida.
+He is known for the discovery of quadrupolar glass phase of solid hydrogen.

+Early life and education

-He attended Otago University, where he received a Bachelor of Science degree in physics in 1964 followed by a Master of Science in 1965.
-In 1972, he obtained his PhD from Harvard University with the thesis Nuclear Magnetism of Solid Hydrogen at Low Temperatures.
+Born in New Zealand, Sullivan attended Otago University, where he received a Bachelor of Science degree in physics in 1964 followed by a Master of Science in 1965.
+In 1972, he obtained his PhD from Harvard University with the thesis Nuclear Magnetism of Solid Hydrogen at Low Temperatures, supervised by Robert Pound.

-Born in New Zealand, Sullivan became a naturalized United States citizen in 2004.
+He became a naturalized United States citizen in 2004.

 Career

+In the 1970s, Sullivan worked in France at CEA Saclay with Anatole Abragam.
+During this time, he was the doctoral advisor of Michel Devoret and Daniel Esteve.

-Sullivan became a professor of physics at the University of Florida in 1983.
+Sullivan left France became a professor of physics at the University of Florida in 1983.
 He became chair of the Physics Department in 1989, a position he held until 1999.
 It was during this time that he was one of three lead collaborators to successfully propose the creation of the National High Magnetic Field Laboratory in Tallahassee, Florida.

 From 2000-2006, he served as Dean of the College of Liberal Arts and Sciences.
 He is also one of the editors-in-chief of the Journal of Low Temperature Physics.
+In 2024 he was given the title "Distinguished Professor".